NVIDIA/earth2mip/docs/diagnostic.md

 # Diagnostics

-One way to class AI models in Earth-2 MIP is by those that perform time-integration and those that do not.
+The term diagnostic model refers here to models that do not make a timestep predictions, but simply predict some new quantities from existing ones at the same time.
-Diagnostic models are a class of models that are intended to transform a set of outputs from a weather/climate model into other quantities of interest.
+By combining a diagnostic and a forecast (prognostic) model we can forecast additional variables without training the latter.
 Functionally diagnostics are :py:class:`earth2mip.geo_operator.GeoOperator`, models can be viewed as post-processers in the inference process.
 Earth-2 MIP presently provides several built-in diagnostics.
 Those that require a model package files are hosted on [NVIDIA's model registry](https://catalog.ngc.nvidia.com/orgs/nvidia/teams/modulus/models/modulus_diagnostics).